wkropat/astr302-wkropat/README.md

-# My first Astro 302 git repository
+# My first Astro 302 git repository.

+Used to practice git branch creation, merging, and pushing to github.

 Git practice test.